Govt. Tourism License 3195/080/81

 Communication, Gadgets charging, and Internet/Wi-Fi

-For communication, NCELL network will better work than NTC network.
-You can opt for any of these mobile networks and buy a SIM in Kathmandu that also provide high speed 4G service.
+For communication, the NCELL network will better work than the NTC network.
+You can opt for any of these mobile networks and buy a SIM in Kathmandu that also provides high-speed 4G service.

 The same shelters will also provide WIFI services, but please don’t expect breakneck speed, especially at high-altitude shelters.